Google gets U.S., EU nod to buy Motorola Mobility

 It was one of a series of approvals on Monday that underscored the scramble by technology companies to acquire big pools of patents.

-The U.S. Justice Department also approved an Apple Inc (AAPL.O)-led consortium's purchase of a trove of patents from bankrupt Canadian company Nortel Networks, and signed off on Apple's purchase of patents formerly owned by Novell Inc.
+The U.S. Justice Department also approved an Apple Inc-led consortium's purchase of a trove of patents from bankrupt Canadian company Nortel Networks, and signed off on Apple's purchase of patents formerly owned by Novell Inc.

 Google, whose Android software is the top operating system for Internet-enabled smart phones, said in August that it would buy phone-maker Motorola for its 17,000 patents and 7,500 patent applications, as it looks to compete with rivals such as Apple and defend itself and Android phone manufacturers in patent litigation.